Hann Jivin' in the Dark

 Event Overview

-The start and finish point is at Anderson-South Head Start (formerly Anderson School) at 4808 Prospect Road, Knoxville.
-The 6-7 mile (10k+) course is a circuitous, well-marked route through the mostly unlit wooded trails of the South Loop of Knoxville's Urban Wilderness, touring the Lost Chromosome and Helix Trails.
-The trails are marked but not illuminated; participants must bring a flashlight or headlamp to be allowed on the course.
-The kids' course is described as a miniaturized, less dark version of the adult route.
+The main 6-7 mile course travels a circuitous, well-marked route through the mostly unlit wooded trails of the South Loop of Knoxville's Urban Wilderness.
+The route includes the Lost Chromosome and Helix Trails.
+The trails are marked but not illuminated; participants must bring their own flashlight or headlamp to be allowed on the course.
+A minimum pace of 18 minutes per mile is enforced, with a sweeper on the course.

 Race information